 Wild Spirit Education Research & Citizen Science Projects

-Wild Spirit participates in bird banding, which is the process of capturing songbirds in mist-nets, collecting data on the bird (weight, age, sex, measurements, etc), placing a metal band on the leg and releasing the bird back to the wild.
+Wild Spirit assists Master Bander Paul Fehringer with bird banding, which is the process of capturing songbirds in mist-nets, collecting data on the bird (weight, age, sex, measurements, etc), placing a metal band on the leg and releasing the bird back to the wild.
 All of this is done without harming the birds.

 Ebird is a citizen science program through the National Audubon Society and the Cornell Lab of Ornithology.
 Wild Spirit reports many of our bird sightings through this easy interactive program.
-Visit the Ebird site here or contact us if you have questions about the program.
+Visit the Ebird site here if you have questions about the program.

 The Great Backyard Bird Count (GBBC)

-Wild Spirit Education has been an ambasador for the GBBC for many years.
+Wild Spirit Education has been an ambassador for the GBBC for many years.
 This citizen science program takes place each February across the world as individuals and groups watch and count the birds that visit their backyards.
 The data collected is submitted online so that researchers can use it to study trends in bird numbers.
 This is a fun way to get involved in nature in your own backyard.
-As an embasador for the program, Wild Spirit advertises the count, participates, and holds training sessions before the big weekend.
+As an ambassador for the program, Wild Spirit advertises the count, participates, and holds training sessions before the big weekend.
 To find out more about the GBBC click here.
-To see a list of training workshops, visit our Events page by clicking here.

 Every spring, Wild Spirit participates in Firefly Watch which monitors how firefly populations are doing.
 Spend some evenings watching the flashing patterns of fireflies to help scientists explore how populations are doing.
 Find out more about the program at https://www.massaudubon.org/get-involved/citizen-science/firefly-watch